MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/thirty-day-new-user-conversion-report.md

 ---
-title: Thirty Day New User Conversion Report
+title: Thirty-day New User Conversion Report
 author: v-thopra
 description: Describes the report that tracks the percentages of new players who spend money within the first 30 days. ms.author: v-thopra